Life Coach Advice

 Success is very subjective.
 For some, it could be having money or fame, and for others, it is inner peace and deep interpersonal relations.
-I find there are many paths to success.
-It is often linked to power and recognition, but it need not be that way.
+I find there are many versions of success, but it is often linked to power and recognition, though it need not be that way all the time.
 If you disagree with such postulate–a sign of wisdom on your part–then you are ready to walk the path to success.

 Knowing what success means to you sets you free and releases you from the confinement of living under someone else’s rules, expectations and mandates.